 With its mild climate and beautiful surroundings, Karamea has a relaxed ‘off the beaten track’ feel.
 The area is a natural wonderland, with the beginning (or end) of the famous Heaphy, Wangapeka and Karamea–Leslie tracks, the Oparara Basin and the Fenian, all in the Kahurangi National Park.

 Full range of services

-Karamea has a supermarket, a general store, a fuel supply, garage, freight service, restaurants and cafés, and a range of transport and accommodation to suit all tastes and budgets.
+Karamea has a supermarket, a general store, a 24/7 fuel supply, mechanics, freight service, restaurants and cafés, and a range of transport and accommodation options to suit all tastes and budgets.